 SEC.
 4019.
 CONFLICTS OF INTEREST.

-(1) CONTROLLING INTEREST.-The term "controlling interest" means owning, controlling, or holding not less than
+- (a) DEFINITIONS.-In this section: - (1) CONTROLLING INTEREST.-The term "controlling interest" means owning, controlling, or holding not less than

 20 percent, by vote or value, of the outstanding amount of any class of equity interest in an entity.